Know Your Risk, and Reduce It

 - Legumes such as kidney beans, lentils, chickpeas, black-eyed peas, and lima beans

-Oils and foods high in monounsaturated and polyunsaturated fats:
+Oils and foods high in monounsaturated and polyunsaturated fats

 - Canola, corn, olive, safflower, sesame, sunflower, and soybean oils (not coconut or palm oil)